Trout returns to Angels lineup after family death

 We're happy to make this change, Mike. pic.twitter.com/tRymuo5zBP— Angels (@Angels) August 25, 2018

+There was a moment of silence before the game for Cox, who was drafted by the Angels and had recently retired before his death.

 Cox was the brother of Trout's wife, Jessica.
-No cause of death has been given for the 24-year-old Cox, who retired from baseball this month after pitching three seasons in the Angels' organization.
+No cause of death has been given for Cox, who retired from baseball this month after pitching three seasons in the Angels' organization.

 Trout was with his family in New Jersey after the death.
 He continued to work out there by running, lifting, throwing and swinging off a tee.